5 Mins Read

 Love pizza but hate the carb overload?
 Well we have the perfect answer for you!
 Cauliflower pizza sounds impossible but not only is it totally doable, it’s incredibly nutritious!
-Cauliflower is part of the antioxidant-and vitamin-packed cruciferous vegetable family, the very same one that gave us superfood extraordinaire kale. vegetable intake.
+Cauliflower is part of the antioxidant-and vitamin-packed cruciferous vegetable family, the very same one that gave us superfood extraordinaire kale.
 And don’t worry- there are no boiled cauliflower overtones here- it tastes just like a normal pizza base.
 Ok well as similar as possible.
 You can even pick it up without crumbling!
-There are so many wins with this recipe that you’d be mad not to try it- great to get kids to eat more healthy veggies, great as a dinner you can look forward (tired of steamed fish and spinach?) to that’s light, great as a clean eating appetizer option at your next soiree…
+There are so many wins with this recipe that you’d be mad not to try it- great to get kids to eat more healthy veggies, great as a dinner you can look forward to that’s light, great as a clean eating appetizer option at your next soiree…

-Oh and this is also a gluten-free recipe, did we forget to mention?
+Oh and this is also a vegan and gluten-free recipe, did we forget to mention?

 Pizza toppings are a personal affair: you know how you like it!
 But in case you needed a little bit of inspiration, we share our Middle-Eastern pizza spin!